moderndayNeo/Meal-Matchmaker/README.md

 To get the recipe data I make asynchronous calls to a recipe API and then display instructions, ingredients and a handful of related recipes that users can also choose from.

-For the design of the app I teamed up with UI Designer Putra Narassa (https://www.facebook.com/putra.narassa).
+For the design I teamed up with UI Designer [Putra Narassa](https://www.facebook.com/putra.narassa).
 His incredible designs and efforts allowed me to focus on the code and on building an app that runs as smooth as possible.

-For the CSS styles, I focused on creating a project that is as scalable and maintainable as possible.
+For the CSS styles, I focused on creating a project that is both scalable and maintainable.
 I use CSS variables, media queries and relative sizes throughout the app to make my pages dynamic.
 All animations and transitions are written in pure CSS to ensure speed.